-This manual is designed with a Quick

-Start path that outlines the necessary

-procedures to get your model up

-and running in the shortest time possible.
-If you a

-experienced RC enthusiast you will find it helpful

-and running in the shortest time possible.
-If you are an experienced RC enthusiast you will find it helpful and fast.
+This manual is designed with a Quick Start path that outlines the necessary procedures to get your model up and running in the shortest time possible.
+If you are an experienced R/C enthusiast, you will find it helpful and fast.
 Be sure and read through the rest of the manual to learn about important safety, maintenance, and adjustment procedures.
 Turn to page 9 to begin.